fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 The dataset classifies sentences into seven distinct rhetorical categories:
 <img width="741" height="363" alt="Screenshot 2025-12-17 at 15 40 42" src="https://github.com/user-attachments/assets/c52e5aa3-76a6-45dd-90ca-20958246b120" />

+## 🤖 LLM-Based Data AugmentationA significant challenge in scientific NLP is the scarcity of labeled data.
+To address class imbalance and increase the robustness of our classifiers, we implemented a Semi-Synthetic Data Augmentation pipeline:

+1. Seed Selection: We started with the 700 manually annotated sentences (the "Base" set).
+2. Prompt Engineering: We utilized GPT-4o to generate synthetic variations of minority classes (e.g., Extension or Limitation).
+3. Quality Control: Synthetic sentences were filtered for domain relevance and linguistic coherence to ensure they maintained the technical tone of actual literature reviews.
+4. Final Dataset: The resulting Sci-Sentence Augmented dataset contains 2,940 sentences, significantly improving the F1-scores of fine-tuned models like RoBERTa and DistilBERT.

 ## 🚀 **Getting Started**